openebs-archive/openebs-docs/docs/prerequisites.md

 **Recommended Configuration**
-Kubernetes cluster with atleast 3 nodes and each node having below configuration Centos7, Ubuntu 16.04 and above with with minimum 4vCPUs, 8G RAM and 16GB hard disk.
+Kubernetes cluster with atleast 3 nodes and each node having below configuration.

+Centos7, Ubuntu 16.04 and above with with minimum 4vCPUs, 8G RAM and 16GB hard disk.

 **Minimum Configuration**
-Kubernetes cluster with atleast 1 nodes and each node having below configuration Centos7, Ubuntu 16.04 and above with with minimum 2vCPUs, 4G RAM and 16GB hard disk.
+Kubernetes cluster with atleast 1 nodes and node having below configuration or a Minikube cluster.

+Centos7, Ubuntu 16.04 and above with with minimum 2vCPUs, 4G RAM and 16GB hard disk.